nicokuehn-dci/podcast_aggregator/README.md

 - Update all stored podcast feeds

 ## Installation

 1. Clone this repository:
 git clone https://github.com/your-username/podcast-aggregator.git

-text
-2. Navigate to the project directory:
+2. Navigate to the project directory: cd podcast-aggregator

-cd podcast-aggregator

-text
-3. Install the required dependencies:

-pip install -r requirements.txt
+3. Install the required dependencies: pip install -r requirements.txt

-text

 ## Usage
 1. Run the application:

 streamlit run aggregator.py

-text
 2. Open your web browser and go to the URL provided by Streamlit (usually `http://localhost:8501`).

 3. Use the sidebar to navigate between different actions: